4265 San Felipe # 1000

 PRACTICE AREAS

-What We Know About the Ohio Train Disaster 2023
+What We Know About the Ohio Train Explosion 2023

 On February 3rd, 2023, a 150-car freight train operated by Norfolk Southern derailed in East Palestine, Ohio.
 What may have been an unfortunate accident has since turned into a disaster due to the contents of the train’s cars.
 The train was pulling several cars filled with toxic chemicals, gasses, and other hazardous materials.
 This crash forced the residents of East Palestine to evacuate their homes, as Norfolk Southern had to vent or burn off these chemicals.